centre-for-humanities-computing/programming-honey-badgers/lessons/visualization_basics.md

 Learning goals:

-* How to create a visualization in Python
+* How to create a visualization in Python.
+* Use the `pyplot` module from the `matplotlib library` to create simple visualizations.
 * How to add and modify axis attributes figure objects
 * How to organize several plots into one figure